Mr-Sithel/XI-Minimaps/README.md

 ## Download
-Download the zip file to right under <ins>Releases</ins> for the correct resolution
+Download the zip file to right under <ins>Releases</ins> for the correct resolution [Download the zip file to right under](https://github.com/Mr-Sithel/XI-Minimaps/releases "Releases")for the correct resolution

 ## Install Guide
 Below you can follow the picture for installing